-- We present the largest Broadway season in the Carolinas, hosting more than 18 weeks of Broadway shows annually, along with a large array of special attractions and festivals, from concerts to comedy to dance to the Charlotte Jazz Festival and much more.
+- We present the largest Broadway season in the Carolinas, along with a large array of special attractions and festivals, from concerts to comedy to dance and much more.

-- We manage six theaters in the center city where the curtain goes up on more than 1,000 events annually, including performances by our 16 resident companies.
-More than 7.9 million people attended events in our theaters during our first 25 seasons.
+- We manage four theaters where the curtain goes up on more than 1,000 events annually, including performances by our 16 resident companies.
+More than 8.3 million people attended events in our theaters during our first 30 seasons.

-- We inspire kids.
-More than 150,000 students participate annually in our student-focused programs ranging from internships to specially priced show tickets to The Blumey Awards, which celebrates excellence in high school musical theater in our region.
+- We inspire kids to Dream Big Dreams.
+More than 150,000 students participate annually in programs ranging from internships to specially priced show tickets to The Blumey Awards, which celebrates excellence in high school musical theater.

 - We shape the future of the arts through the new and original works we help produce and by nurturing artists.
-We support Charlotte artists, like our award-winning Slam Charlotte poets and help shape each Broadway season in New York through our investments in new musicals.
-We have won 10 Tony Awards.
+We support Charlotte artists, like our award-winning Slam Charlotte poets and the Blumenthal Fellows.
+We also help shape each Broadway season in New York through our investments in new musical and plays.
+We have won 13 Tony Awards.

 Blumenthal’s story is one of big dreams and big dreamers.
 An uptown performing arts center was integral to the effort of Charlotte’s most visionary leaders to remake center city Charlotte into an international financial hub.